 Here’s what you need to know about how much Citi ThankYou points are worth.

-Information for the Citi Premier and Citi Prestige cards has been collected independently by Million Mile Secrets and has not been reviewed by the card issuer.
+The information for the Citi Premier and Citi Prestige cards has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 Citi ThankYou points value

 One way to instantly increase the value of your Citi ThankYou points is to have the Citi Rewards+℠ Card.
 When you have it, you’ll get a 10% points rebate on the first 100,000 points you redeem each year.
 This includes travel redemptions booked through the Citi ThankYou site, cash-back redemptions and gift cards.
 And it also applies to points transfers with Citi’s travel partners, you just need to have your Citi Rewards+ account combined with either a Citi Premier or Citi Prestige account.

 What value can you get when you redeem Citi ThankYou points for cash back?

 Quick answer: Between 0.5 cents and one cent each